robertomsgomide/chess-gui-scanner/README.md

 # Chess Scanner

-Capture any chessboard from your screen and analyse it instantly — fully offline.
+Capture any chessboard from your screen and analyse it instantly :)

 ![Demo screenshot](https://github.com/user-attachments/assets/ee66a5ea-194d-4cfd-a25f-23cf86c1842f)